 Floral and busy patterns are not recommended for an interview or, for that matter, any kind of client meeting or any job that needs you to speak to people.

-Instead, stick to solid colors that aren’t too loud but go well with your personality and looks.
+Instead, stick to solid colours that aren’t too loud but go well with your personality and looks.
 A bright red might look great on any woman, but it’s distracting for the interviewer.
 You might be taken to be too aggressive for the job.
 Try the standard blues.

 Black and white is a standard choice when it comes to professional attire.
 A dark blue is also an option you can trust.
 This makes the interviewer take you as a trustworthy, secure, controlled and calm individual.